VladTheImpaler32/experiments/README.md

 ### OpenCV
 About a weeks worth of playing around with random opencv concepts and trying different things.
 ### Game Of Amazons
 A vanilla javascript version of the Game of Amazons.
-Eventually will be multiplayer and maybe have a bot to play against too.
+Eventually will be multiplayer and maybe have a bot to play against.
 See it [Here.](https://vladtheimpaler32.github.io/experiments/js%20projects/Game%20of%20Amazons/amazons.html)